CASINO > IMPROVER > improver 1 | improver 2 | improver 3

 cubanita > cubanito

-It is possible to transit directly from cubanito to cubanita.
-And also the other way, back to cubanito.
+The video shows how to go directly from cubanito to cubanita.
+And also back to cubanito from cubanita.

 aguajea / paseala / adentro y afuera